UH-SERG/oseql-trojan-identification-experiments/README.md

 ## Computing ASR for Vulnerability Detection

 The operation of the ASR computation module is shown in the figure below.
 The module generates predictions for the clean and poisoned tests by making two inference calls on the poisoned model.
-Then it computes the ASR based on the formula shown.
+Then it computes the ASR based on the formula shown (refer [Li et al. 2022](https://arxiv.org/abs/2210.17029)).

 <p align="center"><img src="figs/ASR-computation-module.svg" alt="drawing" width="900"/></p>